 Texts in the Belarusian language – in accordance with the “Instruction on Transliteration of Surnames and Own Names of Citizens of the Republic of Belarus in the Inclusion of Their Personal Data in the Population Register, approved by the Resolution of the Ministry of Internal Affairs of the Republic of Belarus dated October 9, 2008 No. 288”

 Information about the author is given separately: surname, name, patronymic, degree, academic rank, position, place of work, contact phone.

-Author is fully responsible for the content of the article, the truth of the facts, quotes, dates, etc.
+The author is fully responsible for the content of the article, the truth of the facts, quotes, dates, etc.